-- (b) Significant relevant contributions, accomplishments, or performance -(10%) - (c) Relevant supplemental professional experiences as demonstrated on the job -(10%) - (d) Length of service $-(5\%)^{21}$
+- (a) Office or school needs, including: curriculum, specialized education, degrees, licenses or areas of expertise (75%) - (b) Significant relevant contributions, accomplishments, or performance -(10%) - (c) Relevant supplemental professional experiences as demonstrated on the job -(10%) - (d) Length of service $-(5\%)^{19}$

 Agency argues that nothing within the DCMR, applicable case law, or D.C.
-Official Code prevents it from exercising its discretion to weigh the aforementioned factors as it sees fit.22 Agency cites to American Federation of Government Employees, AFL-CIO v.
-OPM,23 wherein the Office of Personnel Management was given "broad authority to issue regulations governing the release of employees under a RIF...including the authority to reconsider and alter its prior balance of factors to diminish the relative importance of seniority."24 I agree with this position and find that Agency had the discretion to weigh the factors enumerated in 5 DCMR 1503.2, in a consistent manner throughout the instant RIF.
+Official Code prevents it from exercising its discretion to weigh the aforementioned factors as it sees fit.
+Agency cites to American Federation of Government Employees, AFL-CIO v.
+OPM, wherein the Office of Personnel Management was given "broad authority to issue regulations governing the release of employees under a RIF...including the authority to reconsider and alter its prior balance of factors to diminish the relative importance of seniority."
+I agree with this position and find that Agency had the discretion to weigh the factors enumerated in 5 DCMR 1503.2, in a consistent manner throughout the instant RIF.